 Mark Malatesta Review by Nathaniel Lande

-“Mark, finding you has been both a treat and a treasure—I just signed a contract with my new literary agent!
+“Mark, finding you has been both a treat and a treasure!
+I now have two different agents for my work, and a book deal with Sky Horse Publishing [named the ‘fastest growing small publisher in America’ by Publishers Weekly].
 As you know, my career has spanned publishing, TV, and feature film.
 I’ve served as Creative Director for the Magazine Group, TIME Incorporated; Director of Time World News Service, a Founding Director of TIME-Life Films; Executive Producer for both the CBS and NBC Television Networks; Producer/ Director: Movies of the Week: CBS Cinema Center Films and Universal MCA.
 You just can’t do it alone today as an author.

 Having many years experience in publishing, and having published many books myself, I’ve found that the industry has become extremely problematic.
 70% of the publishing houses, as I knew them 20 years ago, have now consolidated.
 As a result, cost-cutting measures have been put into place, editors are overworked and underpaid, and, regrettably, there’s a new crop of editors coming in that aren’t developmental editors, they’re just acquisition editors.
 They don’t have the literary stature of some of the legendary editors.